 Hori Art Museum is a small museum that displays artworks that Makoto Hori, the founder of the Daitec Group, has collected over the years.
 The collection exhibits pieces from many Japanese artists that were influenced by the “School of Paris” during the early Showa era.

-The entry fee is a bit high, but it’s worth it for those who like paintings of this era.
+The entry fee is a bit high, but it’s worth it for those who like paintings from this era.

 Cultural Path Hori Art Museum (文化のみち 堀美術館)